 and drug and alcohol use disorders – accounted for almost 50% of all health loss globally.

 as two of the top 10 disability contributors in 2013 among every country.
 These conditions caused more health loss than chronic obstructive pulmonary disease (COPD), diabetes

-combined, according to the results.
+and asthma combined, according to the results.

 The team found the leading causes of disability and health loss varied by regions.
 For example, they found falls to be the second leading cause of disability in 11 of 13 countries in central Europe, while anxiety

 disorders were more prominent causes of disability in Caribbean regions.

 They also identified past war conflict as the main contributor to health loss in Cambodia, Nicaragua, Rwanda, while ranking as the second leading cause of health loss in Vietnam.